tlaplus/tlapm/DEVELOPING.md

 Release Channels
 ----------------
 Past versioned releases can be downloaded from the [GitHub Releases page](https://github.com/tlaplus/tlapm/releases).
-For the latest development version, download the builds attached to the [1.6.0 rolling pre-release](https://github.com/tlaplus/tlapm/releases/tag/1.6.0-pre) or follow the instructions below to build TLAPM from source.
+For the latest development version, download the builds attached to the [1.6.0 rolling pre-release](https://github.com/tlaplus/tlapm/releases/tag/1.6.0-pre) or follow the instructions below to build TLAPS from source.

 Dependencies
 ------------
-TLAPM development & use is only supported on Unix-like systems, such as:
+TLAPS development & use is only supported on Unix-like systems, such as:
 * Any modern Linux
 * macOS
 * Windows Subsystem for Linux

-For building TLAPM, some Linux distros require additional packages beyond the base install; on Debian/Ubuntu:
+For building TLAPS, some Linux distros require additional packages beyond the base install; on Debian/Ubuntu:
 ```sh
 apt install zlib1g-dev gawk time
 ```